 The application must be submitted in writing to the Family Benefits Office (Familienkasse) responsible for your place of residence.

-Citizens of the European Union (EU), the European Economic Area (EEA), and Switzerland can receive child benefits regardless of whether they have a residence permit.
-The same applies to citizens of Serbia and Montenegro, Bosnia-Herzegovina, Morocco, Tunisia, and Turkey based on bilateral agreements if they are employed in Germany at a job requiring them to pay into unemployment insurance or if they receive unemployment benefits or sickness benefits.
+Citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland can receive child benefit regardless of whether they have a settlement permit or residence permit.
+The same applies to nationals of Serbia and Montenegro, Bosnia-Herzegovina, Morocco, Tunisia, and Turkey on the basis of the respective intergovernmental agreements if they are employed in Germany as an employee subject to unemployment insurance, or receive unemployment benefit or sickness benefit, for example.

-Service contract employees and employees who have been sent to Germany temporarily from their foreign employer cannot claim child benefits even if they have a residence permit that entitles them to work.
+Contract workers and employees who have been sent to Germany by their foreign-based employer to provide temporary services are not entitled to child benefit, even if they have a settlement permit or residence permit for work purposes.

 Non-EU Citizens